 Decisions from the Board are due within 30 days from the date arguments are presented.

 A request for review must be filed within 10 days (excluding weekends and holidays) from the effective date of the administrative law judge's decision.
-A request for review may be mailed or faxed (785) 296-8499 to the Board.
+A request for review should be filed in OSCAR.
 If the request for review is faxed, the original document must be retained in the party's possession or control during the pendency of the action, and shall produce this document upon request by the division, an administrative law judge, the board or any party to the action.
 Upon failure to produce such document, the fax may be stricken and the party may be subject to sanctions under K.S.A.
 44-5,120(d)(20) as amended.
 K.A.R.
 51-17-2(d).

 Appeal of final orders, awards or modifications of awards